Collier scores 30, No. 2 UConn eases past Temple 88-67

 NO. 13 GONZAGA 86, SAN DIEGO 61

-SAN DIEGO — Katie Campbell had 17 points and Laura Stockton had 10 assists, both career highs, and Jenn Wirth added 13 points and 10 rebounds to lead No. 13 Gonzaga past San Diego.
+SAN DIEGO — Katie Campbell had 17 points and Laura Stockton had 10 assists, both career highs, and Jenn Wirth added 13 points and 10 rebounds to lead Gonzaga past San Diego.

 Chandler Smith led the Bulldogs (17-2, 6-1 West Coast Conference) with 18 points.